 An LLC can be set up in a number of different ways, and depending on how, will be treated by the Internal Revenue Service (IRS) as either a corporation, partnership, or as part of the LLC owner’s tax return.
 LLC owners are known as “members” and generally, an LLC with one member will be similar to a sole proprietorship.
 One with two or more members will be treated like a partnership.
 An LLC can also file a form with the government and elect to be treated as a corporation.

 A corporation is made up of shareholders who own stock in the company, and is a separate taxpaying entity apart from its owners.
 Corporations pay taxes on income when it is earned.
 When profits are distributed to shareholders, they must pay taxes on those, as well, resulting in a form of double taxation.
 Corporate income taxes are paid at the corporate income tax rate, which is generally lower than the personal tax rate, although the shareholders will pay on their rate at the individual rate.
-Note that corporate tax returns are due on March 15, not April 18, which is the deadline for individual returns.

 An S corporation is created through a special filing when it’s formed, allowing the profits of S corps “pass through” to its owners.
 This allows S corporations to avoid double taxation on the corporate income, as happens with C corporations described above.
 S corp income is taxable at the owners’ personal tax rates, although the deadline for S corp tax returns is also March 15.